antUnity/uLua-paddle-game/README.md

 ```

 Each Lua object contains various methods as defined in their corresponding Unity scripts.
 For a full list of the members of all object types,
 refer to the relevant source code documentation.
-Remember that all public members of the following classes are accessible in the Game API.
+Remember that all public members of the following classes are accessible in the Lua API.
 - uLua.PaddleGame.Ball
 - uLua.PaddleGame.Brick
 - uLua.PaddleGame.Paddle